konveyor/operator/README.md

 See [development.md](docs/development.md) for details in how to contribute to Tackle operator.

-## Tackle Documentation
+## Konveyor Documentation

-See the [Konveyor Tackle Documentation](https://tackle-docs.konveyor.io/) for detailed installation instructions as well as how to use Tackle.
+See the [Konveyor Tackle Documentation](https://tackle-docs.konveyor.io/) for detailed installation instructions as well as how to use Konveyor.

 ## Code of Conduct
 Refer to Konveyor's Code of Conduct [here](https://github.com/konveyor/community/blob/main/CODE_OF_CONDUCT.md).